Welcome to Matrix Education

 Persuasive writing made simple!

-Argument | Your persuasive writing piece must include an argument.
-An argument includes a thesis and supporting points, where the conclusion follows from the points. |
+Argument | Your persuasive writing text must include an argument.
+This includes a thesis (main idea) and supporting points that lead to a logical conclusion. |

 Thesis | A thesis (also called a conclusion) is your main argument (idea or opinion).
-A thesis must be clear and specific enough so that someone can disagree with it.
-It usually expresses a relationship, a trend or a pattern.
+It needs to be clear and specific enough that someone could disagree with it.
+It usually expresses a relationship, trend or pattern.
 For example, you may argue for or against a particular position, point of view or belief.
-You may also express what you are trying to convince your audience to do.
+You may also express what you’re trying to convince your audience to do.
 Example: “Social media is harmful to teenagers.” |

 Points | Points are the reasons that support your thesis. |

-Counterarguments | Addressing opposing views can strengthen your position as it shows your critical thinking skills. |
+Counterarguments | Addressing opposing views (and showing why yours is stronger) makes you more convincing and shows your critical thinking skills. |

 Authority: A composer or a trustworthy, reliable, and accurate text.

-You can build authority by:
+You can show authority in your writing by:

 When writing a persuasive text, you should use at least one or a combination of rhetorical appeals to convince your audience.